Liron-Berger/Onion-Routing/README.md

 In order too enter the GUI in your prefered browser (not Firefox as Firefox should be working with socks5)
 type:
 ```
-(your_ip):8080/statistics
+(your_ip):8080/
 ```
-This will open the main page where statistics about the program may be seen.
+This will open the home page from which other options are available.

-Note: Unless registry is running GUI won't work as it uses the HTTP server.
+Note: You must run the registry in order to use the GUI.

 ## Authors